-Climate Scenarios and Monitoring Additionally already endangered sites should be continuously monitored.
-In Climate data is a prerequisite for any future activity.
-There are climate datacombination with well elaborated masterplans (e.g. including local emersets available for the Alpine Space, but their potential is not fully exploited gency trainings) during and after extreme events this approach represents because they have different temporal and spatial resolutions and need to the basis for a sophisticated early warning system, if it is continuously adbe homogenized.
-Uncertainties still remain because of specific difficulties justed.
-Although this kind of prevention requires adequate financial means arising from alpine topography.
+Climate Scenarios and Monitoring

+Climate data is a prerequisite for any future activity.
+There are climate datasets available for the Alpine Space, but their potential is not fully exploited because they have different temporal and spatial resolutions and need to be homogenized.
+Uncertainties still remain because of specific difficulties arising from alpine topography.
 Higher resolutions of climate models and further analysis of the influence of large scale circulation patterns on the Alpine Space is needed in order to provide more reliable estimates of future scenarios.
 Up-to-date environmental monitoring data (e.g. river discharges) in combination with regional climate scenarios represent further crucial fundaments for prospective decision making.
-Albeit national and regional public authorities gather manifold up-to-date environmental parameters. those are not merged into a common transnational alpine database.
+Albeit national and regional public authorities gather manifold up-to-date environmental parameters, those are not merged into a common transnational alpine database.
 Setting up such a transnational database would essentially help to assess the impacts of climate change in the Alpine Space.
 Furthermore the inclusion of historic data as a retro-perspective analysis tool is substantial for monitoring and modelling of climate change scenarios and all kinds of natural hazards.
-On this basis methods for correcting uncertainties in model projections have to be developed and tested to derive regional impact scenarios with a high resolution.
+On this basis methods for correcting uncertainties in model projections have to be developed and tested to derive regional impact scenarios with a high resolution